Do you wish to grow towards being your authentic self,…

 There is so much more to our world, which we may never see, know or truly understand.
 Based on my own experiences, I have come to see that it is not about “understanding” or “knowing” with the mind – it is about feeling and being present with our own loving, innocent and trusting heart.

-The more we come into our heart centre the more our intuition, learning and wisdom from our own journey can flow freely.
+The more we come into our heart center the more our intuition, learning and wisdom from our own journey can flow freely.
 The more we heal and grow, the more real and authentic we become and the less we are concerned with seeking approval or validation from outside ourselves.

 We touch and attract others with our energy.
 Relationships are a wonderful opportunity to continue to heal and grow.